AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \todo{Option: refactor this section replacing "track" (e.g., Ethereum tracks Bitcoin) with terms "projection" and "image" from LP.}

-### Tracking Bitcoin Headers and Txs from Ethereum
+### Imaging Bitcoin Headers and Txs from Ethereum

-The idea that Ethereum smart contracts (SCs) can track Bitcoin chain-headers is well understood.
+The idea that Ethereum smart contracts (SCs) can image Bitcoin chain-headers is well understood.
 Bitcoin's proof of work algorithm is clean and simple, so implementing the necessary logic in an Ethereum SC is not that difficult.
-In principle, any chain that supports some headers-only mode can be tracked in this way.
+In principle, any chain that supports some headers-only mode can be imaged in this way.
 In practice that can be difficult (e.g., Ethereum's EVM doesn't support memory hard hashes unless special cases are introduced).
 But we're not interested in practicality *at the moment*.

 Let's add such a contract to Ethereum and describe the relevant data and events in the following table. \autoref{fig:pr-btc-eth-step1} illustrates this.
 Note: \autoref{fig:pr-btc-eth-step1} includes some variance in Ethereum's block production rate, similar to what might be observed in a real-world environment.